About This Course

 - Optional Costs: these depend on your choice of modules or activity and they are shown to give you an indication of the optional costs that may arise to make sure your choice is as informed as possible.
 These can include graduation events for your course, optional field trips, Welcome Week trips.

-- A Levels (including 1 in a Science/Maths/Computing/IT, excluding General Studies)
+- A Levels (including 1 in a Science/Maths/Computing/IT)** General Studies and Key Skills are not accepted

-- BTEC National/Extended Diploma and Cambridge Technical Extended Diploma in relevant subject (as above): DMM
+- BTEC National/Extended Diploma and Cambridge Technical Extended Diploma in relevant subject (Science/Maths/Computing/IT)**: MMM - DDM

 - City & Guilds Advanced Technical / Extended Diploma: case by case

-- Access to HE in a relevant subject as listed above**: Pass
+- Access to HE in a relevant subject as listed above**

 - Welsh Baccalaureate is accepted.